Program-O/Program-O/README.md

 Program O requires PHP version 5.3.0 or higher to function.
 It also requires the following PHP extensions:

-- PDO (as well as at least one PDO driver)
+- PDO (as well as at least one PDO driver - the MySQL driver is recommended for most users)
-- cURL (for the admin page)
+- cURL

-While not strictly _required_, the following PHP extensions are strongly suggested:

 - mbString
 - Zip